M-Woo/Daily_Notes-Practice/00-Interview-Questions.md

 Describe Floats and how they work.
 - Specifies whether an element should be placed along left or right side of container

+Describe z-index and how stacking context is formed.
+- Specifies the stack order of an element.
+Greater stack order in front.

 What does CORS stand for and what issue does it address?

  -CORS stands for cross-origin resource sharing.
 There could be situation where some resources should be allowed from sources having different origin.
 CORS is a standard to enable cross-site HTTP requests for: